Negative group velocity and Kelvin-like wake pattern

 If $0\leqslant y/x<(y/x)^{*}\equiv(y/x)(k^{*})$ (shown in Figure \ref{stphase}b as a dashed horizontal line) Eq.(\ref{stationary_phase_general}) has three solutions.
 One of them immediately to the left of $k=k_{+}$ corresponds to already discussed wavefronts (\ref{parametric_general}) and (\ref{front1}).
 The remaining two solutions within the $[k_{-},k_{0}]$ interval, one to the left and one to the right of $k=k^{*}$, are new.
 As $y/x$ increases approaching $(y/x)^{*}$ the two solutions tend to each other, join at $y/x=(y/x)^{*}$, and none are found if $y/x>(y/x)^{*}$.
 This part of the wake pattern confined within an angle $2\arctan(y/x)^{*}$ is represented in Figures \ref{wakes}b and \ref{wakes}c by a series of curved red triangles.

-There is a great deal of similarity between this pattern and the classic Kelvin ship wake formed behind a point pressure source uniformly traveling a calm water surface \cite{Kelvin,Lamb}.
-Both patterns are formally due to existence of an extremum in $y/x$ - in Kelvin's case $y/x$ has a minimum and is negative \cite{CK} while in $^{4}He$ the ratio $y/x$ has a maximum and is positive.
-Additionally Kelvin's terminology of "transverse" and "divergent" \cite{Kelvin} wavefronts applies.
-Specifically, interfering excitations with wave numbers in the $[k_{-},k^{*}]$ range produce the transverse wavefronts which smoothly connect the edges of the pattern $y/x=\pm(y/x)^{*}$ across the central line $y=0$.
-Likewise, waves with wave numbers in the $[k^{*},k_{0}]$ range are responsible for the divergent wavefronts which connect the edges of the pattern across the central line with discontinuous slope.
-Kelvin's triangles in $^{4}He$ consisting of two divergent and one transverse wavefronts are formed by elementary waves with negative group velocity.
-That is why they face \textit{away} from the source which is in contrast to their ship counterparts.
+There is a substantial similarity between this pattern and the classic Kelvin ship wake formed behind a point pressure source uniformly traveling a calm water surface \cite{Kelvin,Lamb}.
+Specifically, Kelvin's terminology of "transverse" and "divergent" \cite{Kelvin} wavefronts applies: interfering excitations with wave numbers in the $[k_{-},k^{*}]$ ($[k^{*},k_{0}]$) range produce the transverse (divergent) wavefronts which smoothly (discontinuosly) connect the edges of the pattern $y/x=\pm(y/x)^{*}$ across the central line $y=0$.
+The notable difference from Kelvin's is that the pattern is reversed (i.e. it faces \textit{away} from the source) as the wake is formed by elementary waves with negative group velocity.

 Like the Landau critical roton velocity $v=v_{c}$, the instant $v=v_{0}$ where elementary waves having negative group velocity start participating in forming wake pattern, represents a critical phenomenon.
 It is expected that it will be accompanied by an increase in the wave resistance which we are planning to study in the future.